IT’S A BEST BUY BECAUSE:

-The EPA rates the Miata at 26 mpg city/33 highway with the manual transmission and 26/35 with the automatic.
-In Consumer Guide® testing, a manual-transmission Club model averaged 31.4 mpg in a slight majority of highway driving.
+EPA information on the 2018 Miata was unavailable as of this writing, but we are not expecting any significant changes.
+For 2017, the EPA rated the Miata at 26 mpg city/33 highway with the manual transmission and 26/35 with the automatic.
+In Consumer Guide® testing, a manual-transmission Club model averaged 31.4 mpg in 60-percent highway driving, and a manual RF Grand Touring model averaged 33.7 in 70-percent highway driving.

 VALUE IN CLASS

-Though the 2017 MX-5 Miata offers a level of sophistication and safety/technology features on par with most modern popularly priced cars, it stays true to the simple, lightweight, affordable, and “tossable” design philosophy that has been a Miata trademark since day one.
+Though the current-generation MX-5 Miata offers a level of sophistication and safety/technology features on par with most modern popularly priced cars, it stays true to the simple, lightweight, affordable, and “tossable” design philosophy that has been a Miata trademark since day one.
 If you’re looking for a sports car with ferocious acceleration, a Miata is not for you.
-However, if you appreciate an agile, well-balanced roadster that offers driving satisfaction that transcends brute horsepower—at a sticker price that doesn’t break the bank—the Miata is in a class all its own.
-The new-for-’17 RF adds hardtop security and versatility in exchange for a bit more weight and a higher sticker price.
+However, if you appreciate an agile, well-balanced roadster that offers driving satisfaction that transcends brute horsepower—at a sticker price that doesn’t break the bank—the Miata is hard to beat.
+The RF adds hardtop security and versatility in exchange for a bit more weight and a higher sticker price.